Learning to Answer from Correct Demonstrations: Why MLE is Good for Low-Cardinality but Fails for ?

-\end{theorem} The failure of $\mle_{\PiS}$ can be attributed to the fact that the induced policy class $\PiS$ is too large, with infinitely many hypothesis, even though $\cS$ is small.
-We might instead consider using Maximum Likelihood Estimation, but over a smaller policy class whose size matches that of $\cS$.
+\end{theorem} The failure of $\mle_{\PiR}$ can be attributed to the fact that the induced demonstrator class $\PiR$ is too large, with infinitely many hypothesis, even though $\cR$ is small.
+We might instead consider using Maximum Likelihood Estimation, but over a smaller policy class whose size matches that of $\cR$.
 A natural choice for such a policy class is:

-where for simplicity we consider $\sigma(x)$ to be finite here.
-The advantage is that we now have $\abs{\TPiS}=\abs{\cS}$.
-However, this policy class is {\em misspecified} in that the actual demonstrator $\piexp$ need not be uniform on all correct answers and so $\TPiS$ might not contain $\piexp$.
+where for simplicity we consider $\sigma_r(x)$, the set of optimal or correct actions, to be finite here.
+The advantage is that we now have $\abs{\TPiR}=\abs{\cR}$.
+However, this policy class is {\em misspecified} in that the actual (and optimal) demonstrator $\piexp$ need not be uniform on all correct answers and so $\TPiR$ might not contain $\piexp$.
 We again cannot rely on \Cref{prop:MLE-finite-cardinality-Pi}.